An Equivariant Tamagawa Number Formula for t-Modules and Applications: Nuclear Operators and the Trace Formula

-Next, we state several facts about locally contracting and nuclear endomorphisms and the ensuiing nuclear determinants.
-The reader should follow closely the proofs in \cite[\S 2.1]{FGHP20}. \begin{proposition}[properties of endomorphisms]${}$ \begin{enumerate} \item Any finite collection of locally contracting endomorhpisms of $V$ has a common nucleus. \item If $\phi$ and $\psi$ are locally contracting endomorhpisms of $V$, then so are the sum $\phi+\psi$ and the composition $\phi\psi$. \item Let $\Phi:V[[Z]]/Z^N\rightarrow V[[Z]]/Z^N$ be a nuclear endomorphism.
+Next, we state several facts about locally contracting and nuclear endomorphisms and the ensuing nuclear determinants.
+The reader should follow closely the proofs in \cite[\S 2.1]{FGHP20}. \begin{proposition}[properties of endomorphisms]${}$ \begin{enumerate} \item Any finite collection of locally contracting endomorphisms of $V$ has a common nucleus. \item If $\phi$ and $\psi$ are locally contracting endomorphisms of $V$, then so are the sum $\phi+\psi$ and the composition $\phi\psi$. \item Let $\Phi:V[[Z]]/Z^N\rightarrow V[[Z]]/Z^N$ be a nuclear endomorphism.
 Let $U$ and $W$ be common nuclei for the endomorphisms $\phi_n$'s.
 Then

 \end{enumerate} \end{proposition}

 \begin{definition}[nuclear determinants]${}$ \begin{enumerate} \item For $\Phi$ a nuclear endomorphism of $V[[Z]]/Z^N$, we define the determinant of $(1+\Phi)$

 where $U$ is any common nucleus for the endomorphisms $\phi_n$. \item For $\Phi$ a nuclear endomorphism of $V[[Z]]$, we define the determinant of $(1+\Phi)$ in $\ds R[[Z]] = \varprojlim_N R[[Z]]/Z^N$ by